 To analytically predict the effect of a topological change, we start by adapting formulas for the effective resistance from Refs.~\cite{klein_resistance_1993,ghosh_minimizing_2008}.
 Recall that the weighted Laplacian $\mathcal{L}$ is rank $N-1$.
-We use a tilde in this section to indicate that one node has voltage sets to zero (grounded), and its corresponding element is removed from all vectors and matrices.
+We use a tilde in this section to indicate that one node has voltage set to zero (grounded), and its corresponding element is removed from all vectors and matrices.
 For example, if node $j$ is grounded then

 While the effective resistance does not depend on the choice of applied current $I_0$, we include it in this derivation to keep units consistent.
 We write the current injection vector from Eq.~\eqref{eq:current} as $\vec I = I_0(\tilde{\mathbf e}_i -\tilde{\mathbf e}_j)$ where $\mathbf{e}_i$ is the standard basis vector with $1$ in element $i$ and zero elsewhere.
 Then the effective resistance across node $i$ and $j$ is